New Jersey's Reckless Driving Laws and Penalties

 In New Jersey, plea bargaining is generally prohibited in DUI cases.
 So plea bargaining for a reckless driving charge typically isn't an option.

-Talk to an Attorney
+Talk to a New Jersey Defense Attorney

-The consequences of a reckless driving conviction in New Jersey can be serious, especially when the offense involved injuries.
+The consequences of a reckless driving conviction in New Jersey can be serious, especially when the offense involves injuries.
 If you've been arrested for or charged with reckless driving, get in contact with an experienced criminal defense attorney.
 A qualified attorney can explain how the law applies to the facts of your case and help you decide on how best to handle your situation.

 DEFEND YOUR RIGHTS